custafo/-custafo/README.md

 Hello World!

-My name is Gustavo Pereira.
-I am a Computer Science student and a beginner in the dev world, trying my best tho.
+:technologist: My name is Gustavo Pereira!
+:bricks: I am a Computer Science student and a beginner in the dev world, trying my best tho.
-Hope we can be friends or coworkers! :D :technologist::bug:
+:seedling: Hope we can be friends or maybe coworkers!

 :hammer::memo:Currently I'm only used to Java, but I'm planning to go through C# and JavaScript.